Sameera Reddy OPENS UP: I Abandoned The Industry; Couldn't Keep Up With The Lifestyle

 'I Had Tonnes Of Issues', Says Sameera

 "What happened that time was that I took a lot of hormones, I had problems with my pregnancy and I was bed-ridden.
 I had tonnes of issues but it was my mental state that consumed me.
-I felt like I failed at myself.
+I felt like I failed myself.
 I let my body go.
-I touched a 102 KGs, my face was so fat and it was the horror that somebody will look at me, and they did, like I have had people say, 'is that Sameera Reddy?' but I said I was a good mother because even if I went to the bathroom and cried, Hans never saw it.
-I always came out and was top notch with him.
+I touched a 102 KGs, my face was so fat and it was the horror that somebody will look at me, and they did, like I have had people say, 'Is that Sameera Reddy?'
+But I said I was a good mother because even if I went to the bathroom and cried, Hans (her son) never saw it.
+I always came out and was top-notch with him.
 I was the best wife that I could be to my husband, but internally there was another story going on."

 The Actress Emerged Stronger